 All Sustainable homes are also more comfortable and healthy.
 Affordable, healthy and energy-efficient are the core of what makes our projects successful.

 The above three examples are all new homes, yet renovations of existing housing stock present further challenges that STO is also tackling.

 Designed in 2005, the Daniels’ Residence is a deep green retrofit of a 1930’s Art Deco masterpiece, a significant piece of Toronto’s architectural heritage designed by Mackenzie Waters, one of the architects who worked on Maple Leaf Gardens.
 While preserving and enhancing the Art Deco splendour, and meeting the needs of a 21st century family, the home has achieved an energy-reduction of 36% less than the average.

 At the other end of the scale of Toronto homes, STO’s Queen Victoria House, which started with a much more modest 1914 east-end worker’s house, also provided a home meeting the needs of a 21st century family.
 Designed in 2006, the Queen Victoria house has achieved an energy-reduction of 37% less than average, with a Net-Positive Cost of Energy, due to 5kW of solar power on the roof.

-Designed in 2012, STO’s Jones Ave Laneway House, converted a former garage into an infill home, again meeting the needs of a 21st century family, achieving an energy-reduction of 50% less than average, and right on target for the 2030 Challenge.
+Designed in 2012, Sustainable’s Jones Ave Laneway House, converted a former garage into an infill home, again meeting the needs of a 21st century family, achieving an energy-reduction of 50% less than average, and right on target for the 2030 Challenge.

-With each project, STO can achieve increasingly better reductions in energy demands, staying ahead of the curve, while providing for the needs of a 21st century family.
+With each project, Sustainable can achieve increasingly better reductions in energy demands, staying ahead of the curve, while providing for the needs of a 21st century family.
 Renovations can also yield affordable, healthy and energy-efficient results ... maybe not to the standards of new construction, yet ... but we’re getting there!